softwareguru/airflowsummit-website/content/sessions/2024/using-the-power-of-apache-airflow-and-ray-for-scalable-ai-deployments.md

 ---
-title: "Using the power of Apache Airflow and Ray for Scalable AI deployments"
+title: "Using the Power of Apache Airflow and Ray for Scalable AI deployments"
 slug: using-the-power-of-apache-airflow-and-ray-for-scalable-ai-deployments
 speakers:
  - Venkata Jagannath